-Most campus cafes have resumed their usual opening hours for staff, students and the public, with safety measures in place.
+University cafes have restricted opening hours, are offering takeaway online and have safety measures in place.
 More information is available on the student website MyPort.

 Printing services are operational offsite and continuing to manage production of all types of printed requirements for the University, and for strategic partners and businesses across Portsmouth.

 To get in touch with the team, staff can order corporate printing through the Marketing Portal and strategic partners and business can email email@example.com.
 A member of the team will get in touch to help you with your requirements.
 We will ensure all printed materials are delivered to any specified delivery address so no need to collect.